 If you leave this post with any knowledge, know that Hibiscus really is a gorgeous book.
 The type of cookbook you’d love to display on a coffee table or kitchen shelf.
 I really enjoyed marvelling at the pictures, and just the general aesthetic of the book.
 I wish there was a picture for every recipe, but that might be impractical.

-I like that Hibiscus captures the diversity of Nigerian cuisine, by featuring recipes from different tribes across Nigeria, which was something I complained about in my review of Longthroat Memoirs.
+I like that Hibiscus captures the diversity of Nigerian cuisine, by featuring recipes from different tribes across Nigeria, which was something I found lacking in my review of Longthroat Memoirs.

 “I realized that in the kitchen I was able to create a home away from home, no matter where I was”

 I really don’t enjoy cooking.
 In fact, I complain about how much I hate it.
-So ask me why I’m spending 6+ hours in the kitchen, on a Saturday, making meat pies, jollof rice, seafood pepper soup, and zobo.
+So why am I spending 6+ hours in the kitchen, on a Saturday, making meat pies, jollof rice, seafood pepper soup, and zobo?
 I live in Canada, away from my family, and Ms. Ariyo’s quote made me realise why I do it.
 I enjoy the feeling I get afterwards, when I take a picture of what I made and send it to my mum.
 Or when I invite a group of friends over, and we bond over the taste of home.
 I appreciate Ms. Ariyo for bringing me to this realisation, and also for sharing her personal stories.

 So what didn’t I like about the cookbook?
 I found the salads very weird, I didn’t try any of them for the fear that I would end up wasting it.